adelphi-ed-tech/au-courses/courses/open-ed.md

 10            4/8     in person     The Commons
 11            4/15    online        Wikipedia
-12            4/22    in person     MOOCs: Massively Open Online Courses 13            4/29    online        Resisting Open Education 14            5/6     online        Writing workshop 15            5/13    in person     Wrap-up
+12            4/22    in person     MOOCs: Massively Open Online Courses 13            4/29    online        The Future University (MOOCs and More) 14            5/6     online        Resisting Open Education 15            5/13    in person     Wrap-up

 * **In person** classes meet on Tuesday. at 4:30 in Harvey 104.